Should You Use A Fitness and Activity Tracker? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 And what do the people believe who are using the activity trackers, clip-ons or any other fitness bands?
 According to the HRI/CIS wearable consumer’s survey in 2014:

 - 56% believe that the average life expectancy will grow by 10 years because of self-monitoring.

 - 46% believe that the activity trackers and wearable technology will decrease the obesity.
 AND

 - 42% believe that the average person’s athletic ability will improve dramatically.

-Best Fitness Trackers available in the market
+Best Activity Trackers available in the market

-Best Fitness Trackers available in the market.
+Best Activity Trackers available in the market.